lupettohf/meshttpd/README.md

 - `/api/mesh/get_last_messages`: GET endpoint to retrieve the last cached messages.

+- `/api/mesh/delete_message`: POST endpoint to delete a message from the local cache.
+  - Parameters:
+    - `message_id` (str): The messageid to be deleted.

 - `/api/mesh/nodes`: GET endpoint to list all seen nodes.

 - `/api/mesh/status`: GET endpoint to check connection status.